Koredotcom/docs/docs/gale/getting-started/sign-up-sign-in.md

 <div class="admonition note">
 <p class="admonition-title">Note</p>
-<p>You can sign in and enter the password if the email address is registered.</p>
+<p>You can sign in by entering the password if the email address is registered.</p>
 </div>

 <div class="admonition warning">